grafana/loki/docs/sources/fundamentals/architecture/_index.md

 aliases:
     - /docs/loki/latest/architecture/
 ---
-# Loki's Architecture
+# Grafana Loki's Architecture

 ## Multi-tenancy

-All data, both in memory and in long-term storage, may be partitioned by a tenant ID, pulled from the `X-Scope-OrgID` HTTP header in the request when Loki is running in multi-tenant mode.
+All data, both in memory and in long-term storage, may be partitioned by a tenant ID, pulled from the `X-Scope-OrgID` HTTP header in the request when Grafana Loki is running in multi-tenant mode.
 When Loki is **not** in multi-tenant mode, the header is ignored and the tenant ID is set to "fake", which will appear in the index and in stored chunks.